SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/field-browser/search-field-browser.md

 ---
 id: search-from-field-browser
+title: Search from the Field Browser
 ---

-# Search from the Field Browser

 Depending on the type of field you want to drill down into, you can run searches in two ways: